 Recently, researchers at McMaster University in Hamilton, Ontario, and the Washington University School of Medicine in St. Louis conducted a study to determine how long muscle recovery takes.
 In their study, six healthy young men who regularly engaged in weight training carried out four sets each of biceps, concentration, and preacher curls (12 sets in all), with 3-4 minutes of rest between sets.
 Resistance was set at 80 percent of maximum and each set consisted of as many reps as a subject could handle.

-Based on this study and a previous investigation, scientists determined that the rate of protein synthesis in muscles stressed by a hard workout increases by about 50 per cent four hours after the rugged workout is over, while the rate of synthesis in muscles not being used during training remains unchanged.
+Based on this study and a previous investigation, scientists determined that the rate of protein synthesis in muscles stressed by a hard workout increases by about 50 percent four hours after the rugged workout is over, while the rate of synthesis in muscles not being used during training remains unchanged.
 This is evidence that muscles are repairing damage accrued from the workout and perhaps building new structures to make themselves stronger and more fatigue-resistant in the future.
-This repair process seems to peak about 24 hours after a workout, when muscle protein synthetic rate was up by a hefty 109% in the McMaster-Washington research.
+This repair process seems to peak about 24 hours post-workout, when muscle protein synthetic rate was up by a hefty 109% in the McMaster-Washington research.

 However, the McMaster-Washington scientists found that about 36 hours after a rough workout, the building process is pretty much over, and the muscles are back to routine housekeeping.
 It’s important to point out that this study was carried out with experienced weight trainers; novice lifters might have required a longer recovery process.